William Birdwood: Military career

-After securing a militia commission in the 4th Battalion Royal Scots Fusiliers in 1883, Birdwood trained at the Royal Military College, Sandhurst, from which he was commissioned early, owing to the Russian war scare of 1885, becoming a lieutenant in the 12th (Prince of Wales's) Royal Lancers on 9 May 1885.
+After securing a militia commission in the 4th Battalion Royal Scots Fusiliers in 1883, which he resigned in March 1885, Birdwood then trained at the Royal Military College, Sandhurst, from which he was commissioned early, owing to the Russian war scare of 1885, becoming a lieutenant in the 12th (Prince of Wales's) Royal Lancers on 9 May 1885.
 He joined his regiment in India and then transferred from the 12th Royal Lancers to the Bengal Staff Corps on 20 December 1886.
 He subsequently transferred to the 11th Bengal Lancers in 1887, seeing action on the North-West Frontier in 1891.

 He later became adjutant of the Viceroy's Bodyguard in 1893.
-He was promoted to captain on 9 May 1896 and saw action during the Tirah Campaign in 1897.
+He was promoted to captain on 9 May 1896 and "served in the Tirah campaign 1897–1898, at Chagru Kotal, Dargai, (18 October 1897); Saran Sar (9 November 1897); the Warran Valley (16 November 1897) and Dwatoi (24 November 1897).
+He was mentioned in despatches for this campaign and went on leave to England in 1899".

-Birdwood served in the Second Boer War, initially as brigade-major with a mounted brigade in Natal from 10 January 1900 and then as Deputy-Assistant Adjutant-General on the staff of Lord Kitchener from 15 October 1900.
-Promoted to brevet major on 20 November 1901 and local lieutenant-colonel in October 1901, he became military secretary to Lord Kitchener on 5 June 1902, and followed him on his return to the United Kingdom on board the SS Orotava, which arrived in Southampton on 12 July 1902.
-He received a brevet promotion to lieutenant-colonel in the South African Honours list published on 26 June 1902.
+Birdwood served in the Second Boer War, which began in October 1899, initially as a brigade major with a mounted brigade in Natal from 10 January 1900 and then as deputy assistant adjutant general on the staff of Major General Lord Kitchener from 15 October 1900.
+Promoted to brevet major on 20 November 1901 and local lieutenant colonel in October 1901, he became military secretary to Lord Kitchener on 5 June 1902, and followed him on his return to the United Kingdom on board the SS Orotava, which arrived in Southampton on 12 July 1902.
+He received a brevet promotion to lieutenant colonel in the South African Honours list published on 26 June 1902.
 In a despatch from June 1902, Lord Kitchener wrote the following about his work in South Africa: